eliaskosunen/scnlib/docs/pages/mainpage.md

 The tests and benchmarks described below depend on GTest and Google Benchmark, respectively.
 These libraries are also fetched with `FetchContent`, if necessary.

-\subsection tests Tests and benchmarks
+\subsection main-tests Tests and benchmarks

 To build and run the tests and benchmarks for scnlib, clone the repository, and build it with CMake.